IncioMan/football_data_analysis/README.md

 ### Fun Exploration
 I use this [notebook](explore.ipynb) to investigate outliers, particular trends, exceptionally performing teams.
 Just for fun.
+For example, out of all the considered championships, we can look at metrics such as:
+- Teams with highest delta average goals for-against
+- Teams with highest delta average goals for-against, with top tier teams in their championship
+- Teams with highest NO GOAL percentage of matches
+- Teams with highest percentage of GOAL matches
+- Teams with imporvements in NO GOAL looking at recent trends

 ## Technicalities
 ### Env file